TheSantacloud/punch/README.md

 ## Usage

-Sure, I can create a simple manual for using the "punch" CLI tool, focusing on the primary functionality and commands like `start`, `end`, `get`, `add`, `delete`, and `edit`.
-This manual will be structured to make it easy for users to understand and effectively use the tool.

----

-# Punch CLI Manual

-Punch is a command line tool designed for freelancers to manage work sessions and client information.
-Here's how to use its main features:

-## Basic Usage

 ### Starting and Ending Work Sessions
 - **Punch Toggle**: Simply entering `punch` toggles the work session.
 If a session is not started, it starts one.
 If a session is ongoing, it ends it.
 This functionality assumes you have a `default_client` set in your configuration.